folkvir/qasino-simulation/configs/generated/README.md

-# do delete this folder nor this file
+# do delete this folder nor this file nor test.conf nor proba.conf